livz/livz.github.io/_posts/2017-08-23-Exploring-Procdot.md

 Understand the correlation between events (processes, file writes, registry keys)

 ## Features
-* The GUI interface is intuitive and easy to use.
+* The GUI interface is **intuitive and easy to use**.
 You can nagivate quickly between events, zoom in/out, and get a picture of what's happened:

 [ ![](/assets/images/procdot/pd1.png) ](/assets/images/procdot/pd1-large.png)

 Timeline of the events frame by frame